Luigi Bilio: Cardinalate

-Bilio was created Cardinal Priest, with the titular church of San Lorenzo in Panisperna by Pope Pius IX in the consistory of 22 June 1866.
+Bilio was created Cardinal-Priest of San Lorenzo in Panisperna by Pope Pius IX in the consistory of 22 June 1866.
 He participated in the First Vatican Council from 1869 until 1870.

 Episcopate

 Biglio was promoted to the rank of Cardinal Bishop, and the suburbicarian see of Sabina, on 22 December 1873.
 He was consecrated as a bishop on 12 January of the following year by Pope Pius IX.
 He was appointed as the Prefect of the Sacred Congregation of Rites on 20 December 1876.

 Biglio was nominated for the papacy during the conclave of 1878 but received only a handful of votes.
 The conclave elected Gioachino Pecci, who took the papal throne as Pope Leo XIII.
-Biglio was soon appointed as Prefect of the Sacred Congregation of Indulgences and Relics by Pope Leo in 1878.
+Biglio was soon appointed as Prefect of the Congregation for Indulgences and Sacred Relics by Pope Leo in 1878.
 Pope Leo also appointed him to serve as Apostolic Penitentiary on 18 October 1877, a position he held until his death.
 He also served as Secretary of the Holy Office from January 1883 until his death one year later.

 Biglio died in January 1884, his body lay in state in the Church of Santi Biagio e Carlo ai Catinari in Rome and was buried in the crypt of his Order in the Campo Verano cemetery.